JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 Chip-8 opcodes come in, roughly speaking, three flavours.
 Writing the 16-bit opcode as four hex digits, it can take one of three forms:

-1. 0xHxyn
+1. `0xHxyn`
-1. 0xHxkk
+1. `0xHxkk`
-1. 0xHnnn
+1. `0xHnnn`

 where
-* H is an hexadecimal digit which partially encodes the type of operation to be done;
+* `H` is an hexadecimal digit which partially encodes the type of operation to be done;
-* n is a 4-bits nibble, either specifying the operation further, or used as an operation argument;
+* `n` is a 4-bits nibble, either specifying the operation further, or used as an operation argument;
-* kk is a byte, often used as an operation argument;
+* `kk `is a byte, often used as an operation argument;
-* nnn is a 12-bits nibble, which always encodes for a memory address;
+* `nnn` is a 12-bits nibble, which always encodes for a memory address;
-* x is a 4-bits integer, always specifying the register to be accessed for the operation;
+* `x` is a 4-bits integer, always specifying the register to be accessed for the operation;
-* y is a 4-bits integer, always specifying the register to be accessed for the operation.
+* `y` is a 4-bits integer, always specifying the register to be accessed for the operation.

+Given the overall simplicity of most of the operations, I have decided to wrap both the decoding and executing phases in a single function, which is basically a big switch case on values of `H`,

 At this stage, our `main` function should now look something like this: